rswail 9 months ago

 I also asked why this is better than just standardizing on a port and using SMTP over TLS with existing certificate infrastructure, but they did not answer that question.

-• rubatuga a day ago
+• rubatuga 9 months ago

 Defaulting to SSL only is the easiest way.
 I'm surprised the industry has not moved on yet ... my mail server enforces SSL only.

-• Wicher a day ago
+• Wicher 9 months ago

 Even if you enforce SSL-only on inbound mail, you're still vulnerable to the downgrade attack (or rather: the "prevent upgrade to TLS attack") - someone can MITM, and the sender will be speaking non-SSL to the MITMer, who'll speak SSL to you.
 To you things would look fine.
 Enter MTA-STS, with which the sending mail server can deduce that no, things are not OK.